cesmix-mit/HackathonTemplate/README.md

 # HackathonTemplate

 1. Recreate your workflow in `workflow/`
+2. Use `spack env create -d .` to create an environment and commit it.
+3. Run s`pack -e . add spec`
-2. Use https://github.com/JuliaCI/PkgTemplates.jl to setup a Julia package
+4. Use https://github.com/JuliaCI/PkgTemplates.jl to setup a Julia package